My husband and I

 There are many days where I am grateful not to be working in an office anymore.
 For being able to be with my baby, be a mom, build our nest and welcome my husband in the evening.
 It is a privilege.
 A wonderful privilege.
 It is true that sometimes I am too tired and want nothing more than going hiking or spend some time doing Pilates.
 Or go and take pictures.
 Or sit somewhere and look at the wall for 10 minutes.
 And most of the times I just can’t do that.
-Yet, not for a moment, I would rather be working than being with my son.
+Still, not for a moment, I would prefer to be working than being with my son.

 And it’s easy to forget that this was a couple’s decision.
 I left my work and career to focus on the family while my husband would continue to work.
 May there be no doubts, though: Family is the highest priority for both of us.
 We simply figured out this was the best format for us, as a unit, to build a life we loved.